Open Secrets

 One’s true self cannot be bound; it has no limitations and is everything.”

-14. “Anything with a mark is not one’s true self; it is an error.”
+14. “Anything with a mark is not one’s true self (the Absolute); it is an error.”

-17. “Upon awakening, you are required to understand that the events of your life are not real; you may be tempted to believe in magical phenomena but magical phenomena is not true.
+16. “Upon awakening, one is required to understand that the events of his life are not real; he may be tempted to believe in magical phenomena but magical phenomena is not true.

-The following statements may be of help to you but understand that the phenomena described below them are delusions.
+The following statements may be of help but the phenomena described below them are delusions.

 · Matter can change form.